ecovillage/downtime/README.md

 Its assumed you run in CET timezone.

+## License

+Copyright 2015 Felix Wolfsteller, Siedlungsgenossenschaft Ökodorf e.G. all code licensed under the GPL, version 3, which is included in the file `gpl-3.0.txt`.

 ## Contributing

 0. Contact me, either by creating an issue or sending me a mail - sometimes stuff is more easily done at two!